 Stella Artois Midnight Lager is an interesting beer type that can be described as a combination of a quality Lager and a creamy malty Stout.

 This delicious Lager offers the traditional bold undertones of a rich stout that is exquisitely complimented by a crisp clean finish that one would usually associate with a traditional European style lager.
-Stella Artois Midnight Lager is the company’s very first-ever limited-edition holiday beer.
+The beer we’re featuring in this Stella Artois Midnight Lager review is the company’s very first-ever limited-edition holiday beer.

 Pros and Cons of Stella Artois Midnight Lager